This article may contain references to products or services from our advertisers. We may earn commission if you click on these links.

 Just find two sturdy objects or trees, and tie the rope.
-Use anything heavy you have right there and then to anchor the tent’s corners, and you’re all set.
+Use anything heavy to anchor the tent’s corners, and you’re all set.
 If there is nothing to tie the rope to, you can always use this tent as an emergency sleeping bag, emergency bivy sack or space blanket.

 The tent is made of extra-thick tear & puncture resistant polyethylene material.

 It’s rain, wind and snow proof.

 The overall best survival shelter you can buy online.

 It’s reusable, fully waterproof and can be used year-round.

 Since the tent, like most of its kind, is open on both ends, don’t expect it to be very warm inside, though.
 It’s not a regular tent.
 It’s a survival tent, built for emergencies and for those looking for ultralight backpacking gear.